turingschool-examples/frontend-mod-1-prework/day_6/questions.md

 > class:      Car
   attributes:
-              make ("string")
+              make ("string"),
-              model ("string")
+              model ("string"),
-              galGasInTank (float / int)
+              galGasInTank (float / int),
+              gasTankCapacity (float / int),
-              currentMileage (float / int)
+              currentMileage (float / int),
-              isRunning (boolean, true || false)
+              isRunning (boolean, true || false),
-              isRegistered (boolean, true || false)
+              isRegistered (boolean, true || false),
               fullTank (boolean, true || false)   - added by the first method in example below
   methods:
-              fillGas (increases the value of galGasInTank to 16.4, creates a new property `fullTank` with a value of true), turnOn (updates the value so that isRunning = true ), driveMiles (increases the value of currentMileage by a specified number of miles), decreases the value of galGasInTank and updates the value so that fullTank = true ), updateRegistration (updates the value so that isRegistered = true )
+              fillGas (increases the value so that this.galGasInTank = gasTankCapacity, creates a new property `fullTank` with a value of true), turnOn (updates the value so that isRunning = true ), driveMiles (increases the value of this.currentMileage by a specified number of miles), decreases the value of this.galGasInTank and updates the value so that this.fullTank = true ), updateRegistration (updates the value so that this.isRegistered = true )

 ```
 class Car {